 Section 20 of the Children Act 1989 attracts interest and attention because it can allow children’s services to bring children into the care system with the agreement of a parent and without the involvement of a court.
 You may hear these arrangements being called ‘section 20’,‘voluntary accommodation’ or ‘section 20 voluntary arrangements’.

 - What was the original purpose and intention behind section 20 Children Act 1989?

 - Is that original purpose and intent still valid and relevant today?

 - How is section 20 presently being used in England & Wales?

 - What needs to change and what are the priorities?

-You can find further information about the Knowledge Inquiry including the online questionnaire for parents and details of other ways you can get involved on the Inquiry webpage on Family Rights Group’s website.
+You can find further information about the Knowledge Inquiry including the Inquiry’s findings and a copy of the final report on the Inquiry webpage on Family Rights Group’s website.

 Initial Family and Friends Care Assessment: A good practice guideViability assessment are increasingly being used by local authorities to decide whether a family member or friend might be a potentially realistic option to raise a child who cannot live safely with their parents.
 Family Rights Group initiated and led work with different organisations and individuals involved in the child welfare system to develop a guide that sets out best practice as to how these initial (viability) assessments should be conducted.

 The good practice guide was launched in February 2017 and lists what factors social workers conducting the assessment need to consider, including when undertaking assessments with family members overseas.
 It also includes research evidence, a schedule and example template and an information sheet for a family and friends carers.